 As of February 2022, Marcus Smart was the longest-tenured member of the Celtics' team.

-On April 18, 2022, Marcus Smart was named the 2021-22 NBA Defensive Player of the Year, the first guard to win the award since Gary Payton in 1996.
+On April 18, 2022, Marcus Smart was named the 2021-22 NBA Defensive Player of the Year, becoming the first guard to win the award since Gary Payton in 1996.

 On June 22, 2023, Marcus Smart was traded to the Memphis Grizzlies as part of a three-team deal.

-In the 2023 NBA playoffs, Marcus Smart averaged 14.9 points, 4.0 rebounds, 5.1 assists, and 1.3 steals per game.
+During the 2023 NBA playoffs, Marcus Smart averaged 14.9 points, 4.0 rebounds, 5.1 assists, and 1.3 steals per game.

 On February 6, 2025, Marcus Smart was traded to the Washington Wizards along with Colby Jones and Alex Len.